OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/index.md

 The Planck CMB all-sky image, showing a map of the temperature at microwave wavelengths.
 Red areas are warmer than blue areas, but the difference is only a hundred thousandth of a degree.
 :::

-## The CMB Image

-The CMB is light that pervades the universe.
-We see the light in microwave wavelengths.
-In the image above, we see a mottled structure.
-This is a mapping of temperature taken directly by the telescope.
-However, the difference in temperature between the red spots and blue spots is in the hundreds of thousandths of a degree.
-The telescope can pick up temperature differences on the order of millionths of degrees.
-So, to all other unsophisticated instruments, this light appears to be one temperature: 2.7 Kelvin (equivalent to -270&deg;C or -455&deg;F).

 These imperceptible temperature differences tell us a lot about the nature of the universe and, ultimately, the large-scale structure we see today.